Lycopersicon esculentum lectin staining of mouse retina by perfusion

 The term ‘Lectin’ is a more recent term to describe proteins and glycoproteins that specifically bind to carbohydrates can agglutinate cells and/or precipitate polysaccharides or glycoconjugates.
 ‘Lectins’ comes from the Latin verb ‘legere’ which means ‘to pick out, select or choose’, as lectins are selective and specific for their preferred carbohydrates to bind.
 Since the discovery of plant lectins, a wide range of lectins have been identified, many with vital functions, such as the Siglec family of lectins and their role in immune response regulation.

 They were first described as far back as 1888 when an extract from the Caster oil plant agglutinated red blood cells.
-They were originally classed as haemagglutinins, or phytoagglutinins due to their plan origin – so many lectins still bear the name ‘agglutinin’.
+They were originally classed as haemagglutinins, or phytoagglutinins due to their plant origin – so many lectins still bear the name ‘agglutinin’.
 The ABO blood groupings resulted from noting that lectins did not agglutinate red blood cells from all samples, later shown to be inhibited by sugars, and was key evidence that cell surfaces had carbohydrates present.

 Lectins have now been isolated from a variety of plants, and are being used as tools to further our knowledge of the glycocalyx, and there are a few lectins of animal origin, such as the Roman snail, Helix pomatia being purified for research use.
 Lectins usually take their name from the Latin name or common name, from the species they were isolated from and may be abbreviated to their initials – Lectin isolated from Horse gram plants is Dolichos biflorus agglutinin, or DBA.
 Triticum vulgaris agglutinin is also known as Wheatgerm agglutinin, and generally shortened to WGA.